jcunanan05/100-days-of-code/logs/r4-log.md

 ### R4D32 10/01

 - Solved CORS!
 I need a back-end to communicate with mailgun.
 I created 'again' a node server but still I have cors even with a cors plugin!
 Turns out, I need to enable CORS at a _preflight request_ called OPTIONS, on a rest route.
 I can now send emails!

+### R4D33 11/01

+- Learned about react concepts. `componentDidUpdate()` will error out, when you didn't compare it to the upcoming props.
+It is well written in the docs.

+### R4D34 12/01

+- Used `multer`, an express middleware to handle `Content-Type: multipart/form-data`.
+Learned about multipart/form-data, that it has a `boundary`.
+Boundary is automatically provided by a javascript api called `FormData` I used it with axios to post data to the server.

+- Amazed that multer is well-writen.

+- Learned about buffer type.
+It is like the data.
+And learned about the mailgun api while reading its docs.

+- Bought Ruby on rails book! :)

+### R4D35 13/01

+-